 Remember, you can apply as a single contractor or even undertake subcontract projects (more suitable for MSMEs).
 So, even if you do not have a list of construction projects to showcase, ensure your bid proposal highlights the following:

-- Years in business, nature of work, projects completed (Note: the government encourages emerging and MSME businesses to participate in government eTendering and there are special eligibility criteria and exemptions for them).
+- Years in business, nature of work, projects completed (Note: the government encourages emerging and MSME businesses, and startups to participate in government eTendering and there are special eligibility criteria and exemptions for them).

 - List of related projects worked on with details on project value, duration, location, work done, etc. For example, if a highways bridge construction tender requires previous experience in completing at least one similar project in the last five years, then focus on this as this is key for winning the contract.

 - Details on team size, skills and competence, technical knowledge, equipment capabilities, plant size, certifications acquired (e.g., having an ISO certificate can benefit eTender application), patents and awards (if any).

 For those without previous experience, focus on your strengths, uniqueness, and why you will be the best choice for the construction tender.

 Also, for new businesses, consider registering your business on the GeM portal as a seller.
 By listing your products and services on the portal, you can sell on the GeM portal for up to ₹25,000.
 Though this is not the same as tendering, it helps you build a strong client base, especially the government departments.

 5. Be among the first to submit your tender bid